Employee Phishing Simulation Training Programme

 Frequently Asked Questions

-Phishing simulation training involves sending realistic, controlled phishing emails to employees to test whether they click malicious links or submit credentials.
-Staff who interact with the simulation receive immediate training.
-The programme runs continuously over time to measure and improve the organisation's real-world phishing resilience.
+Phishing simulation training sends realistic, controlled phishing emails to employees to test whether they click malicious links or submit credentials.
+Staff who fail receive immediate training, and the programme runs continuously to measure and steadily improve your organisation's phishing resilience over time.

-AMVIA's reporting identifies persistent clickers — staff who click in multiple consecutive simulations despite receiving training.
-These individuals receive targeted, enhanced training.
-In some cases, a conversation between the manager and the employee is appropriate.
-The programme is never punitive — the goal is improvement, not blame.
+AMVIA's reporting identifies persistent clickers, who then receive targeted, enhanced training.
+A supportive conversation between manager and employee may be appropriate.
+The programme is never punitive — the goal is to build resilience, not to single people out for blame.

 Yes.
-Most UK cyber insurers accept phishing simulation as evidence of security awareness training, and many specifically ask about it in renewal questionnaires.
-AMVIA provides compliance-ready reports that document programme scope, frequency, and improvement metrics.
+Most UK cyber insurers accept phishing simulation as evidence of security awareness training.
+AMVIA provides compliance-ready reports documenting programme scope, frequency, and improvement metrics — the documentation underwriters typically request when you renew or take out a cyber policy.

 Related Resources